AhmedAbuelnour/Flaminco/Flaminco.TickCronos/README.md

 # Flaminco.TickCronos

 Flaminco.TickCronos is a flexible and lightweight .NET package designed for cron-based background job scheduling.
-Utilizing the high-performance .NET 8 TimeProvider, TickCronons ensures precise and efficient timing, while allowing you to set unique TimeProvider configurations for each scheduled task.
+Utilizing the high-performance .NET 8 TimeProvider, TickCronos ensures precise and efficient timing, while allowing you to set unique TimeProvider configurations for each scheduled task.

 ## Features